Frequently Asked Questions

 The key questions up front

-What is SEPA direct debit?
+What is SEPA Direct Debit?

-SEPA direct debit is simply a payment, from one party to another.
+SEPA Direct Debit is simply a payment, from one party to another.

 However, the main difference between what is generally considered a payment, where someone logs onto their banking portal to send money to a 3rd party, is that with direct debit the receiving party instructs their bank to submit a request to take the funds from the payer’s bank account on a particular date.
+It's important that the payer is aware of this before funds are debited.

-Where is SEPA direct debit suitable?
+Where is SEPA Direct Debit suitable?

-We see numerous different types of business using direct debit ranging from services and distribution to professional services and leisure, it varies greatly.
+We see numerous different types of business using direct debit ranging from property services and distribution to professional services and leisure, it varies greatly.

 What are the main benefits for a business?